The Red Flag Group privacy statement

 - conduct research and analysis;

-- allow you to subscribe to our announcements, events or magazines.
+- allow you to subscribe to our announcements, events or magazines (including sending you push notifications).

 B. COOKIE AND OTHER TRACKING TECHNOLOGY

-Technologies such as: cookies, beacons, tags and scripts are used by RFG and our partners, affiliates, or analytics or service providers.
-These technologies are used in analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
+RFG and our partners, affiliates, or analytics or service providers also use technologies to analyse trends, administer the site, track users’ movements around the site and gather demographic information about our user base as a whole.
+These technologies may include, but are not limited to, cookies, beacons, tags and scripts.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 We partner with a third party to either display advertising on our Web site or to manage our advertising on other sites.
 Our third party partner may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here (or if located in the European Union click here.
-Please note this does not opt you out of being served ads.
-You will continue to receive generic ads.
+If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by using a third-party tool such as the Digital Advertising Alliance’s self-regulatory opt-out (http://optout.aboutads.info/) or the Network Advertising Initiative’s self-regulatory opt-out (http://optout.networkadvertising.org/).

 Where our site includes links to other websites the privacy practices may differ from our own.
 If you submit personal data to any of those sites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any website you visit.